Month: October 2016

 The Fall Focus series continues this evening at the Brattle Theatre with a screening of a documentary based on an unfinished James Baldwin manuscript.
 The filmmaker connects Baldwin’s words, narrated by Samuel L Jackson, to both the historical civil rights and black power movements, and to the struggles of today.

 IFFBoston continues at the Brattle tonight with The Handmaiden.Set in the 1930s this intense, stylized film tells the of a Korean pickpocket who is drawn towards an Japanese heiress she is meant to defraud.
 But there are wheels within wheels, as the complicated plot unfolds in three acts.
-Complications arise not just from individuals scheming, but also Japanese colonialism, patriarchy and class divisions.
-But it’s set pieces of lust (and brief moments of grotesque violence) that stand out.
-At the Brattle this evening.
+Complications arise not just from individuals scheming,… Continue reading The Handmaiden: deceit and desire war in a scoundrel targeting an heiress. @IFFBoston.

 The second annual Independent Film Festival Boston Fall Focus series at the Brattle Theatre Sunday evening, with a free screening of the critically acclaimed Moonlight.Free Passes are available, with seating availble on a first come, first served basis.